island-lang/island-lang.github.io/README.md

 ## Partial application

-Partial application allows to use an existing method to define a new method with a partial set of arguments:
+Partial application allows to transform a given method to a new method with one or more of its arguments bound to fixed values:
 ```isl
 action printThreeNumbers(a: integer, b: integer, c: integer)
 	print(a)